|

 Postamt Hindenburgdamm - There is an Eagle with folded wings at a corner of the

 building.
-Berlin-Spandau --
+Berlin-Mariendorf --

 former Beseler Kaserne - Eagle above an entry doorway.
 Berlin-Spandau -- Former